gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

 and the profiles are from  the `TIGRFAM database <http://www.jcvi.org/cgi-bin/tigrfams/index.cgi>`_ (release 13 of August 15 2012) and some of them were specifically designed for CRISPR-Cas classification (`Haft et. al, 2005 <http://www.ncbi.nlm.nih.gov/pubmed/16292354>`_).
-The definitions are detailed in the MacSyFinder's paper.
+The definitions are detailed in the `MacSyFinder's paper <https://dx.doi.org/10.1371%2Fjournal.pone.0110726>`_.

-As a sequence dataset, we propose three replicons in /share/macsyfinder/sequence_data/datatest_gembase.fasta:
+As a test sequence dataset, we propose three replicons in /share/macsyfinder/sequence_data/datatest_gembase.fasta:
     - *Escherichia coli* str.
 K-12 substr.
 MG1655 chromosome (ESCO001c01a).
       Genbank accession number: `NC_000913 <http://www.ncbi.nlm.nih.gov/nuccore/NC_000913>`_.
     - *Haloarcula marismortui* ATCC 43049 plasmid pNG400 (HAMA001p04a).